-Newcastle recorded successive league victories with another narrow 2-1 victory against Villa, with Glenn Roeder beginning his stint as caretaker boss in positive fashion.
+Newcastle recorded successive league victories with a narrow 2-1 victory against Villa, with Glenn Roeder beginning his stint as caretaker boss in positive fashion.

-An early goal from Shola Ameobi gave Roeder's side the dream start after the forward slid the ball past former Sunderland goalkeeper Thomas Sorensen before United were pegged back by Luke Moore's first half equaliser.
+An early goal from Shola Ameobi gave Roeder's side the dream start after the forward slid the ball past former Sunderland goalkeeper Thomas Sørensen before United were pegged back through Luke Moore's first-half equaliser.

-However, Charles N'Zogbia restored United's advantage towards the half hour mark after hitting the target after Nolberto Solano's shot was originally saved by Sorensen.
+However, Charles N'Zogbia restored United's advantage towards the half-hour mark after hitting the target when Nolberto Solano's shot was originally saved by Sørensen.

-In the second half, Celestine Babayaro conceded a penalty and was sent off in the process for a foul on Villa's Milan Baros but Newcastle goalkeeper Shay Given, a future Villa shot-stopper, kept out the Czech striker's resulting spot kick before United held on to preserve maximum points.
+In the second half, Celestine Babayaro conceded a penalty and was sent off in the process for a foul on Villa's Milan Baroš but Newcastle goalkeeper Shay Given, a future Villa shot-stopper, brilliantly kept out the Czech striker's resulting spot-kick before United held on to preserve maximum points.

 Shearer's late winner (2002/2003)